 We run a sixth form with a variety of level 3 courses and there are other local providers who offer similar courses.

 Unifrog is a one-stop-shop where students can explore their interests, then find and successfully apply for their next step after school.
 The school has a licence for this with students given access via form codes.
 Parents can request their own log-ins by emailing Mrs Farrow on Teresa.Farrow@redborne.com

-There are some other helpful links below, should you wish to do further research.
-Additionally, there is a fuller listing of useful websites in our Useful Websites section.
+Please see our listing of useful websites in our Useful Websites section.
 If you require further support please contact Mrs Farrow.